LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	Declare the test as a flaky test.

 - `note(Term)`
-	Annotation to print (between parenthesis by default) after the test result (default is `''`); the annotation term can share variables with the test goal, which can be used to pass additional information about the test result.
+	Annotation to print (between parentheses by default) after the test result (default is `''`); the annotation term can share variables with the test goal, which can be used to pass additional information about the test result.

-Also supported is QuickCheck testing where random tests are automatically generated and run given a predicate mode template with type information for each argument (see the section below for more details):
+Also supported is QuickCheck testing, where random tests are automatically generated and run given a predicate mode template with type information for each argument (see the section below for more details):